 Activities and Outcomes

 To attain intermediate outcome 1, the immediate outcomes will be; 1) Female and Male religious leaders have knowledge on GBV prevention and associated HIV risks.
 This will be achieved through national level orientation meetings and annual conferences for senior religious leaders.
-The orientation meetings and conferences meetings will lay a foundation for the increased GBV knowledge among the religious leaders and enable them to change attitude and practices towards GBV and to prioritize it as a major concern in their faith institutions.
+The orientation meetings and conferences meetings will lay a foundation for the increased GBV knowledge among the religious leaders and enable them to change attitude and practices towards GBV and to prioritise it as a major concern in their faith institutions.

 The immediate outcomes under intermediate outcome 2 included; 1) religious leaders in target communities have information on GBV policies to lobby and advocate for improved service provision.
 2) Religious leaders have a strategy to guide them while engaging on advocacy for GBV policies and laws and 3) Religious leaders have knowledge and skills to engage in policy formulation and implementation for GBV.
 In order to achieve immediate outcome 1, activities included; Printing and Dissemination of the DV Act, the National Policy and the National Plan for the Elimination of GBV in Uganda to Senior Religious Leaders for GBV at national and regional levels.
 Further still, senior religious leaders will receive and discuss information on GBV on the latest assessments and analyses so as to develop recommendations for advocacy actions.